mcmikels/FFB/README.md

 Update 10/17/17

 Most recent updates to FFB and stats (now called stats_FFB) are up.
 Added plots.py, which does a linear fit of win% vs various values.
 The pandas_FFB does a multiple linear regression of positional scores vs win%.
 Not sure if it means anything, but it works.
 That takes the input positional_data.csv.

+Update 10/25/17

+FFB.py now no longer needs to have the number of games manually changed each week. win_exp.py now spits out a histogram of the scores for the two teams being simulated.